NethServer/ns8-docs/migration.rst

 ==============

 The migration involves transferring POP3 Connector settings to NS8 Imapsync module, together with Email application.
-Configuration of accounts using the IMAP protocol are translated to working Imapsync tasks.
+Configurations of accounts using the IMAP protocol are translated to working Imapsync tasks.
-If you were using POP3, it's necessary to review the settings and commence synchronization manually.
+For accounts using POP3, it is necessary to review the settings and commence synchronization manually.

 .. rubric:: Configurations excluded from migration